Merkoba/Harambe/README.md

 Copy [config.toml.example](server/config/config.toml.example) and make `config.toml`.

 Change the configs you need.
+You don't need to define them all as there are default values.

 Run with gunicorn with this systemd service: